0may/LiveGlslCoding/README.md

 openFrameworks version: 0.9.8

+## Notes

-Note: Edit the "bool checkProgramLinkStatus(GLuint program)" in ofShader.h to be public.
+Edit the "bool checkProgramLinkStatus(GLuint program)" in ofShader.h to be public.
 This is required for checking the validity of shader files before loading.

+On Lange Nacht der Wissenschaften an Arduino based input console was connected to the setup providing two switches and three potentiometers for visitors to change parameters in the code.
+Set the m_arduinoConnected variable in ofApp::setup() to false if no arduino is connected.